aleshaleksey/fansys23/10-conditions-types.md

 ### Profane

 Profane beings are those that have been cursed by creation and whose nature drives them to destroy or oppose it.
 Profane beings do not breath, sleep or age, although some eat and drink.

 - Profane entities have vulnerability to "divine" damage and immunity to "disease" and "poison".
 - Profane entities have resistance to "physical" damage.
 - They also have immunity to "dying".

 **Fiends** are entities opposed to creation or mortal-kind.
 In realms where they exist, devils and demons are fiends.
 Sometimes divine entities fall and become fiends.
 Fiends that do not reach minus their total HP from "divine" damage will be reborn elsewhere, at another time (hence cycles of dark lord and heroes).

 - Fiends are resistant to "fire", "ice" and are vulnerable to supernatural light.

 **Undead** are the bodies or souls of deceased mortals that refuse to rest.

 - Undead are immune to "stunned", "charmed", "frightened" and "paralysed".
 - Undead are vulnerable to supernatural light.

 ---
 ## Conditions and states
 Entities can be affected by a number of conditions, most of them bad.
-For now these include (and all are badly defined!).
 Conditions are classified in S to C class based on how much trouble an entity is in if it is afflicted by it.
 This starts from deadly peril (S) to mildly inconvenient (C).
 Of course classification is not always absolute.

 In addition a condition affects a being for a given duration, which is usually determined by the skill, ability, poison, disease, or phenomenon that causes it.
 If the rules do not explicitly state the duration of a condition, it is assumed to apply for the "usual" duration, which is defined in the table below.